A message from Arizona Hearing Specialists - Green Valley about COVID-19:

 “I needed my hearing aides cleaned and they actually replaced my tubes at no cost instead of cleaning them.
 I was very surprised and appreciative of their attention to my problem.
 Thanks very much.”

-For over 30 years Arizona Hearing Specialists has had a reputation for offering a personalized and caring environment to all our patients.
-From slight to sever hearing loss, we treat it all.
+Since 1981, Arizona Hearing Specialists has had a reputation for offering a personalized and caring environment to all of our patients.
+From slight to severe hearing loss, we treat it all.
 Our team of certified audiologists will work closely with you to diagnose and treat your hearing loss with the latest technology available.
-With three area locations, we offer convenience as well as top of the line service.
+With three area locations, we offer convenience as well as top-of-the-line service.

 Hearing care services

 Hearing Systems: Hearing systems come in a variety of designs and with a wide range of functions and features to address an individual's specific needs.
 The most basic components include a microphone, an amplifier, a receiver, and (in the case of digital hearing systems) a small computer.
 The unprecedented effectiveness of modern digital systems comes from a powerful combination of professional expertise, software, and hardware.